JeffDeCola/my-cheat-sheets/software/development/development-environments/virtualbox-cheat-sheet/README.md

 sudo apt-get install smbclient
 ```

-3. Get printer driver from printer website
+3. Get printer driver from printer website.
 Most likely a .deb file.

-4. Then you need to find the printer
+4. Then you need to find the printer.

-You could search for network printer on 192.168.1.115 or just type it in.
+You could search for network printer on `192.168.1.x` or just type it in.

 smb://192.168.1.115/SHARE-EPSON-XP-630-Series

 Also need Username, Workgroup and password.